apiato/documentation/docs/pacakges/localization.md

 You can also place general language files in `app/Ship/Languages`.

 :::note
-Just create the `Languages` folder if it does not exist.
+Just create the `Languages` folder if it does not exist in your container or `app/Ship` folder.
 :::

-Example languages files are included at `\lang`. (default Laravel translations)
+You can still use the default Laravel translations by placing language files in `/lang` folder.

 ## Support new languages{#support-new-languages}